 - Be configured to log-off or power down no longer than fifteen (15) minutes after the last user activity.

 - Use encryption for all protected health information or other sensitive information that is stored on external media such as memory cards.

 - Require a minimum password length of four (4) characters or keys.

 - Provide a device reset (data erasure) if an incorrect password is entered more than eight (8) consecutive times, when technically feasible.

 Prior to disposal or transfer, all handheld computing devices and associated memory cards must be completely cleared of all data.

-Exceptions to this policy will be strictly limited and are subject to approval by UC Irvine Health Information Services.
+Exceptions to this policy will be strictly limited and are subject to approval by UCI Health Information Services.

 Loss, theft, or any unauthorized use of a handheld computing device that has been used to store or access protected health information or other sensitive information constitutes a disclosure and must be reported to the departmental HIPAA Coordinator immediately.

 Failure to comply with this policy may result in administrative sanctions in accordance with existing University policies, up to and including separation from the University.